 In the next two sections, we will delineate the two strategies separately, highlighting their respective strengths and limitations.
 Nevertheless, it is essential to emphasize that researchers frequently employ a combination of static and dynamic methods to achieve a comprehensive understanding of photochemistry in molecules.

-Regardless of the chosen approach. photoreceptors invariably involve a chromophore inserted in a highly anisotropic binding pocket through a complex network of covalent and noncovalent interactions with protein residues.
-As a result, the protein exerts a significant influence on the photoreaction pathways, leading to the opening or inhibition of certain relaxation channels that may not be accessible in the isolated molecule.
-Hence, incorporating the protein and the external environment in the simulations essential to capture the actual behavior of the system.
-To account for environment effects, both static and dynamic strategies commonly exploit methods described QM/MM Section 'Multiscale quantum/classical approaches'.
+Regardless of the chosen approach, photoreceptors invariably involve a chromophore inserted in a highly anisotropic binding pocket through a complex network of covalent and noncovalent interactions with protein residues.
+As a result, the presence of the protein exerts a significant influence on the photoreaction pathways, leading to the opening or inhibition of certain relaxation channels that may not be accessible in the isolated molecule.
+Hence, incorporating the protein and the external environment in the simulations is of utmost importance to capture the actual behavior of the system.
+To account for environment effects, both static and dynamic strategies commonly exploit the QM/MM methods described in Section 3.3.

-The static strategy
+4.1 The static strategy

 The static characterization of light-induced reactions in molecules generally starts from the exploration of potential energy surfaces (PESs) of the relevant electronic states, using an appropriate QM method.
 Typically, the computational exploration of the PESs begins with the determination of the ground-state minimum geometries and the calculation of the excited state energies at the optimized minima, i.e. Franck-Condon (FC) points.
 Next, the PESs for the lowest excited states are characterized by computing the molecular geometries of minimum and conical intersection (CoIn) points.
-The determination of Coln, i.e. molecular geometries where two (or more) adiabatic electronic states are degenerate, is particularly important because they represent for efficient radiationless between states.
-In addition, relaxed scans, or linear interpolations, along different internal coordinates of the chromophore are generally performed to determine photochemical reaction pathwavs.
+The determination of CoIn, i.e. molecular geometries where two (or more) adiabatic electronic states are degenerate, is particularly important because they represent funnels for efficient radiationless transition between states.
+In addition, relaxed scans, or linear interpolations, along different internal coordinates of the chromophore are generally performed to determine photochemical reaction pathways.

-As mentioned in the Section 'Multiscale quantum/classical approaches'. multireference methods represent the strategy of choice for photochemistry, although these methods are generally very computationally expensive.
-One of the most common strategies is to use CASSCF to optimize the molecular geometries of minimum and Coln points, and then compute CASPT2 energies as single-point calculations on the CASSCF optimized structures.
-In this way, dvnamic electron correlation effects, missing in CASSCF, are recovered by CASPT2 at an affordable computational cost.
-This approach, often referred to as CASPT2//CASSCF, has been used compute photochemical pathways in different photoresponsive proteins, such as rhodopsins 90-96, LOV proteins, 97 phytochromes98 and the photoactive yellow protein.99,100
+As mentioned in section 3.3, multireference methods represent the strategy of choice for photochemistry, although these methods are generally very computationally expensive.
+One of the most common strategies is to use CASSCF to optimize the molecular geometries of minimum and CoIn points, and then compute CASPT2 energies as single-point calculations on the CASSCF optimized structures.
+In this way, dynamic electron correlation effects, largely missing in CASSCF, are recovered by CASPT2 at an afford-able computational cost.
+This approach, often referred to as CASPT2//CASSCF, has been used to compute photochemical reaction pathways in different photoresponsive proteins, such as rhodopsins81-87, LOV proteins, phytochromes and the photoactive yellow protein.